Regaining Control through Huddles

 When there are a lot of these pebbles in your shoes, it’s hard to get around at all.
 The cumulative effect of many minor issues with lack of control steadily wear you down.

 What do you do about these pebbles?
-How do you respond to this lack of control?

 Do these problems rise to the level that would make you “stop the line” – to use a Lean term meaning no work gets done until the problem is solved?
 Not likely.